 3. To make suggestions for specific group interventions

 4. To help with registration

-This refers, for example, to the contributions to data files on changes in practices and regimes, and learning histories so that what has been learned can be transferred to third
+This refers, for example, to the contributions to data files on changes in practices and regimes or dynamic learning agendas so that what has been learned can be transferred to third parties.

-The four tasks apply to the monitoring and evaluation of both programmes and transition experiments, although the scope of the analytical contributions is wider in the case of monitoring and evaluation for a programme than for experiments.
+The four tasks apply to the monitoring and evaluation of both transition projects and programmes, although the scope of the analytical contributions is wider in the case of monitoring and evaluation for a programme than for projects.
 Furthermore, the various analyses for the monitoring and evaluation of a programme are often less detailed.

 Although reflexive monitoring work is very similar to ‘regular' transition work, many project or programme managers use an external monitor who has experience with monitoring and evaluation of transitions.
 The advantage of using an external monitor is that he or she can bring a fresh perspective and may therefore be in a better position to see established thought patterns that could constitute a barrier to system innovation.
 A third advantage is that the external monitor and the programme or project leader have clearly distinct responsibilities.